Nexints/DokiDokiLifeTimes/README.md

 # Doki Doki LifeTimes

 This serves as the official Github repo for Doki Doki LifeTimes, an upcoming DDLC mod worked on by Nexint.
 We're still in our early stages, so issues will be present in the mod and characters may not act like themselves.
 Feedback is appreciated on this actively developing mod!

-Join the DDLT Discord for sneek peeks, activity history, and more! https://discord.gg/QCSrZvTzA7
+Join the DDLT Discord for sneek peeks, activity history, and more. https://discord.gg/QCSrZvTzA7

 # Disclaimer
 - **This is the SECOND rewrite of DDLT.**